iwcs2015/iwcs2015.github.io/content/pages/registration.rst

 .. contents::

-Registration will be available online from this page soon.
+Registration will be available online from this page soon - indicative fees are shown here.

 Main Conference
 ===============